helsbels-del/the-village-bookshelf/TESTING.md

 | Swap Request Again | Click on already requested book        | Message shown: “already requested”            | ✅ Passed            |
 | Logout         | Click logout                               | Redirected to logged-out page                 | ✅ Passed            |

+Note - Session Persistence:
+When users do not log out and revisit the site within a valid session period, they remain logged in and are directed to the appropriate view.
+This confirms that Django session cookies are working correctly.
 ---

 ## User Journey Testing